Cram\'er-type Moderate Deviation Theorems for Nonnormal Approximation: Applications

 \subsection{The imitative monomer-dimer mean-field model}

 In this subsection, we consider the imitative monomer-dimer model and give the moderate deviation result.
-A pure monomer-dimer model can be used to study the properties of diatomic oxygen molecules deposited on tungsten or liquid mixtures with molecules of unequal size \citep[see][for example]{Fo37A,Ro38S}. \citet*{Ch39S} studied the attractive component of the van der Waals potential, while \citet*{Al15L} and \cite{Al14M} considered the asymptotic properties. \citet*{Ch16L} recently obtained the Berry--Esseen bound by using Stein's method.
+A pure monomer-dimer model can be used to study the properties of diatomic oxygen molecules deposited on tungsten or liquid mixtures with molecules of unequal size, see \citep{Fo37A,Ro38S} for example. \citet*{Ch39S} studied the attractive component of the van der Waals potential, while \citet*{Al15L} and \cite{Al14M} considered the asymptotic properties.

+\citet*{Ch16L} recently obtained the Berry--Esseen bound by using Stein's method.
 In this subsection, we apply our main theorem to obtain the moderate deviation result.